Note: this pattern has been re-done to reflect a new technique and a slightly different shaping. Some of what I say in the text may no longer apply!

 Then carry on and knit a round (to match the round that you used to divide the heart) then repeat the heart bump stitches again.

 Stuff and gather the tops.
 Use the tails if you need a couple more stitches to close the middle once it is stuffed.
 This is cotton yarn and it is a lot less forgiving than wool or even acrylic – it doesn’t spring back when stretched so another stitch or two is sometimes needed.

 See what I mean?
 A lot less elegant than grafting the few top stitches, but a lot less work too.

 You can play around with the stitch count as well as the needle size and yarn.
 Just use a smaller needle that the yarn calls for so you get a nice tight weave and so the stuffing doesn’t show thru.
 I think the very smallest one did the 2-round-knit-pairs after there were 14 stitches on each needle and stopped with 18 stitches rather than 20.
 You can also add more 2-round-knit-pairs for a longer, more folk-art style heart.
 The white heart had an additional 2-round-knit-pair after the 14 per needle round, as well as after the 16 per needle round.
 When you read the instructions, that will make sense!

 I made a quick hanger, by threading the three hearts on a length of yarn, with knots to separate.

 I need a much slimmer needle so I can add beads instead – with them snugged up to the V, they will totally hide the few closing stitches.

 I am working on another thing, and another book-folding alphabet, by request, but I’ve had side effects with two of my heart meds (hands up if you hate statins!) and it is causing me problems.
-I’ve already ditched the tickly cough by changing one med and with luck now I am off the statin, I’ll start to feel more energetic.
+I’ve already ditched the tickle-y cough by changing one med and with luck now I am off the statins, I’ll start to feel more energetic.
 Hopefully I’ll finish both by the end of the week.
 But I doubt I will ever return to daily blogging.